VladPVS/FastSearchLibrary/README.md

    ### MULTIPLE SEARCH
-   `FileSearcher` and `DirectorySearcher` classes can search only in one directory (and in all subdirectories surely) but what if you want to perform search in several directories at same time?
+   `FileSearcher` and `DirectorySearcher` classes can search only in one directory (and in all subdirectories surely) but what if you want to perform search in several directories at the same time?
    Of course, you can create some instances of `FileSearcher` (or `DirectorySearcher`) class and launch them simultaneously, but `FilesFound` (or `DirectoriesFound`) events will occur for each instance you create.
 As a rule, it's inconveniently.
    Classes `FileSearcherMultiple` and `DirectorySearcherMultiple` are intended to solve this problem.